noumanimpra/Serial-Port-Listener-TUI/README.md

-# 🔌 Serial TUI Monitor
+# 🔌 Serial Port Listener TUI

 A lightweight, cross-platform, Terminal User Interface (TUI) for monitoring serial ports, built with Rust and Ratatui.